-- In a medium bowl, combine rolled oats, baking powder, cinnamon, and salt
+- In a medium bowl, combine the rolled oats, baking powder, cinnamon, and salt

-- Add the milk, eggs, and vanilla extract and with a fork, combine well.
+- Add the milk, eggs, and vanilla extract.
+Using a fork, whisk to combine.

-- Scoop about 1 ½ tablespoons of oat mixture into each of the mini muffin slots (to the top) making sure to evenly distribute the liquid and the oats into each hole.
+- Scoop about 1 ½ tablespoon of the oat mixture into each muffin cup making sure to evenly distribute the liquid and the oats.